CSUF-PinMe/PinMe/README.md

 * Press **a** to run on Android Emulator, if installed and running
 * Or scan QR code with the Expo app on your personal mobile device.

-## Current App State (v2.3)
+## Current App State (v2.5)
+- New Pages have been created: sign-in, sign-up, forgot password, change password, confirm code.
+  - Have been placed in their own folders
+- Created StackNavigator for new pages and connected to DrawerNavigator
+- App now persists user authentication
+  - Keeps user signed in until they sign outline
+- Bottom right Button FAB has been replaced with `react-native-action-button`
+  - Includes sign out button for testing
-- User location is now seen on the map
+- You can now refresh pins on the Search/MyPins page by swiping down from the top
-- Added a faster get user location to the top right corner
-- Color code the event icon so that it is easier to distinguish
-- Cleaned up unwanted code and space in files
-- Added form requirement for pin info
-- Fixed bug that prevented user to add pin
-- Added an alert to the delete pin feature
+  - Displays loading icon

 ## Previous App States

+> ## Previous App State (v2.4)
+> - New Pages have been created: sign-in, sign-up, forgot password, change password, confirm code.
+>  - Have been placed in their own folders
+> - Created StackNavigator for pages to move between them
+>  - Includes animations when changing screens

+> ## Previous App State (v2.3)
+> - User location is now seen on the map
+> - Added a faster get user location to the top right corner
+> - Color code the event icon so that it is easier to distinguish
+> - Cleaned up unwanted code and space in files
+> - Added form requirement for pin info
+> - Fixed bug that prevented user to add pin
+> - Added an alert to the delete pin feature

 > ## Previous App State (v2.2)
 > - All screens have been merged together.
 Screens included are: